meepingsnesroms/meepingsnesroms.github.io/index.md

 - Open Source
 - Written in C for best performance and compatibility
 - Runs on any platform (Speed may vary if < 1GHz/1GB RAM)
-- Plays sound properly(1)
+- Plays sound properly
-- Supports the Palm SD card hardware(1)
+- Supports the Palm SD card hardware
 - No tracking / It doesn't even connect to the internet

-- 1 = Only palm emulator that supports this feature

 ## Changelog